So, you want to be a freelance designer?

 6. Organize your workspace

 Make sure every client and project has their own clearly marked folders.
 This applies to both physical and electronic files.
-It’s also best to optimize your workspace to ensure you’re as productive as your circumstances permit.
+Optimizing your workspace is also best to ensure you’re as productive as your circumstances permit.

 Read: